2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/tutorial-basic/index.md

 ## Installing

-Just install the ZIP as a DNN package from the [Git Releases](https://github.com/2sic/datasource-tutorial-basic/releases).
+Just install the ZIP as a Dnn package from the [Git Releases](https://github.com/2sic/datasource-tutorial-basic/releases).
-This will add the DLLs containing the DataSources and the Configuration Content-Type to DNN as a Library.
+This will add the DLLs containing the DataSources and the Configuration Content-Type to Dnn as a Library.

 Now you can use this DataSource in any 2sxc App.